AristideBH/elaimant-svelte/src/routes/docs/+page.md

 </Elaimant>
 ```

-Both of these will return an event prop, typed as `CustomEvent`, and containing a reference to your slotted Elements and options.
+Both of these will return an event prop, containing a reference to your slotted elements and given options.

 ### Variable